 The Denon AVR-S750H is our expert team’s first choice for user interface.
 It’s easy to see your settings on the receiver, thanks to its large screen.
 The buttons are wide and the control knobs are easy to maneuver.

-As for the audio and video processing, the Denon AVR-S750H is set to deliver 3D crystal clear signals.
-With the help of eARC, the Denon receiver produces heightened sound effects with Dolby Atmos Height Virtualization.
-This brings another level of realism to the audio and visuals.
+As for the video and audio processing, the Denon S750H AVR is set to deliver 3D crystal clear signals.
+With the help of eARC or Audio Return Channel, the Denon receiver produces Hi fi or heightened music effects with HDR Dolby Atmos Height Virtualization, DTS:X and DTS Virtual:X. This brings another level of realism to the acoustics and visuals when you stream music and video contents with HDR10 Dolby Vision through its six HDMI ports.

-With Wi-Fi, Airplay or Bluetooth with HEOS multi-room wireless speakers, the AVR-S750H AV receiver can create a multi-room system with impressive power output.
+With Wi-Fi, Apple Airplay 2 or Bluetooth with HEOS multi-room wireless speakers, the AVR-S750H AV receiver can create a multi-room speaker system with impressive power output.

 AV Receiver Under 500 Buyer’s Guide

-Our experts will now dive deep into the different features to look for in an AV receiver to help you choose the best AV receivers under 500.
+With this buying guide, our experts will now dive deep into the different features to look for in an AV receiver to help you choose the top AV receivers under 500.

 Size and Design

-Whether your purchasing the best AV receiver or the best wireless speaker kit, a big factor that will impact your decision when choosing additional devices for your home theater is the size and design.
-For AV receivers, the design encompasses what type of connections your receiver features, the placement of the control knobs, and more.
+Whether your purchasing the excellent A/V receiver or the best wireless speaker kit, a big factor that will impact your decision when choosing additional devices for your home theater equipment is the size and design.
+For A/V receivers, the design encompasses what type of connections your receiver features, the placement of the control knobs, and more.

-Our experts recommend an AV receiver with at least 7 channels.
-Seven is the optimal number for impressive and all-encompassing surround sound.
+Our experts recommend an AV receiver that is multi channel with at least 7 channels.
+Seven is the optimal number for impressive and all-encompassing surround acoustic features.

-Sure, you can get a surround sound experience with just 5 channels, but 7 is where you can really experience the multi-layers of audio that the regular 5-channel setup cannot produce.
+Sure, you can get a surround audio experience with just 5.1 channel, but 7 channel is where you can really experience the multi-layers of audio that the regular 5 channel or 5.1 channel setup cannot produce.
 Even if your home theater system is only a 2 or 3 channel one, you can always build on your system in the future.
 Therefore, you would want an AV receiver that can take the power output.

-A 7-channel design, more specifically, a 7.2 channel allowance on your AV receiver will give you the flexibility to adapt your speakers to different settings.
-You can even enjoy high quality sound outdoors with this amount of power.
+A 7-channel design, more specifically, a 7.2 channel allowance on your AV receiver will give you the flexibility to adapt your surround speakers to different settings.
+You can even enjoy excellent quality music outdoors with this amount of power.
 Make sure your AV receiver supports whatever surround sound system you intend to build.

 The next important factor to consider is the size.
 Think about your living room setup and height speakers, among other equipment.
-To create an audio sweet spot, you need to angle your speakers and soundbar when applicable to a focused spot.
-If you have upward-firing height speakers for example, you may want to place them lower on the ground.
+To create a music sweet spot, you need to angle your speakers and soundbar when applicable to a focused spot.
+If you have upward-firing height speakers for example, you may want to place the speakers lower on the ground.

 If all attached components are placed lower, your AV receiver should follow suit.
 Make sure you are purchasing the right size for your needs, but our experts say that most AV receiver options under 500 are not far off each other in size.